dart-atom/dart/_posts/2014-01-03-getting-started.md

 This status dialog can be useful for diagnosing issues with the analysis server, like analysis not terminating, or excessive CPU or memory consumption.

+For developers working on the plugin itself, or trying to resolve analysis server issues, you can enable a setting to start the analysis server with debug flags.
+This will expose some additional options in the analysis server status dialog; only a very small number of developers should need to enable this setting.